Arizona's M&A advisory for owner-led businesses

 Where we focus

-Owner-led service businesses, $15M–$50M in revenue, with concentration in the trades and adjacent property services.
-We picked this lane on purpose: it's where we've operated, and where the buyer universe is deepest right now.
+Owner-led service businesses, $15M-$50M in revenue, concentrated in the trades and adjacent property services.
+We picked this lane on purpose.
+It's where we've operated, and where the buyer universe is deepest right now.

 Mechanical & Building Systems

-HVAC · Plumbing · Electrical · Fire & Life Safety · Security · Generators · Solar
+HVAC Plumbing Electrical Fire & Life Safety Security

 Highest PE penetration of any trade category.
 Multiple platforms actively looking for add-ons at 4-7x EBITDA.